-170. Z.R. §72-21 is clear; a BSA resolution must have "a rational basis and is supported by substantial evidence in the record."
 Rational basis and substantial evidence are not direct equivalents.
 Substantial evidence is not a minimal standard, requiring merely some evidence or a scintilla of evidence.
 And ultimate facts are not evidence at all.
-BSA findings that merely parrot assertions of the Congregation, themselves based on conclusory statements of counsel, do not constitute substantial evidence, or any evidence.
+BSA findings that merely parrot assertions of the Congregation, themselves based on conclusory statements of counsel, do not constitute substantial evidence absent any actual evidence.
+Nor are citations to the BSA Resolution substantial evidence, or any evidence.
 A review of the Respondents' Answers show that most "fact" citations are to the BSA Resolution.

-171. Yet, on the basis of repetition of assertions unsupported by ANY evidence, the Respondents seem to maintain that the role of the Court in reviewing a BSA variance determination can be nothing more than to rubber stamp the BSA, to be the proverbial potted plant.
-Their contention is that no review is the "standard of review," even in the many instances in this matter where the BSA cannot point to any facts (much less substantial facts) to support its conclusory findings.
-The Respondents appear to go so far as to suggest that the BSA may make, rather than only interpret, the law.
+Yet, on the basis of repetition of assertions unsupported by ANY evidence, the Respondents seem to maintain that the role of the Court in reviewing a BSA variance determination can be nothing more than to rubber stamp the BSA, to be the proverbial potted plant.
+Their contention is that no supra.

-&lt;sup>11 The BSA cites to a Court of Appeals case that mandates that proof that a property may not earn a reasonable return must be shown "beyond a reasonable doubt," a standard not met here.
+The BSA cites to a Court of Appeals case that mandates that proof that a property may not earn a reasonable return must be shown "beyond a reasonable doubt," a standard not met here.
 See, Northern Westchester Professional Park Associates v.
 Bedford, 92 A.D.2d 267 (2d Dep't 1983), discussed supra.
 See also, Spears v.
 Berle, 48 N.Y.2d 254, 263 (N.Y.
-1979) supra.
+1979)